 What changed between the beginning and end of the Flood?

-This non-change also happens when the Jewish People misguidedly craft the Golden Calf, upon which God states He can longer tolerate their obstinate rigidity:
+This non-change also happens when the Jewish People misguidedly craft the Golden Calf, upon which God states He can no longer tolerate their obstinate rigidity:

 כִּי לֹא אֶעֱלֶה בְּקִרְבְּךָ, כִּי עַם-קְשֵׁה-עֹרֶף אַתָּה פֶּן-אֲכֶלְךָ בַּדָּרֶךְ – “I will not go up with you; because you are a stiff-necked people; otherwise I might destroy you on the way!”
 (33:3)